Achievable logoAchievable logo

 Up 10% -2.0 Down 20%

-Beta can involved in a portfolio hedging question.
+Beta can also appear in a hedging question.
 For example:

 An investor owns a well-diversified portfolio of small-cap stocks with a beta of 1.4, currently worth $1,000,000.
 They want to fully hedge against systematic risk.
 To properly protect their portfolio, which investment should you recommend?